ffoysal/kioshi/README.md

 npm test
 ```
 It will generate a mocha test report in console and generate a code coverage report using `nyc` framework.

+## Sanity for Any Deployment

+To quickly verify if a deployment has done successfully a file called `sanity.js` is provided into `server` folder.
+After finishing the deployment change the `baseURL` variable in `sanity.js` file and run `mocha sanity.js` it will verify all the api operations.
+If `mocha` command not found, install it `npm install mocha -g`

 ## Build Container